 The decision of the vice president is final.
-If the complaint is not satisfactorily resolved at the University level, the student may choose to file a complaint with the U.S. Department of Education Office for Civil Rights by visiting https://www2.ed.gov/about/offices/list/ocr/complaintintro.html or by contacting ocr@ed.gov In California, they may also be reached at:50 Beale Street Suite 7200, SF, CA 94105, Phone: (415) 486-5555, E-mail: ocr.sanfrancisco@ed.gov
+If the complaint is not satisfactorily resolved at the University level, the student may choose to file a complaint with the U.S. Department of Education Office for Civil Rights by visiting https://www2.ed.gov/about/offices/list/ocr/complaintintro.html or by contacting ocr/complaintintro.html or by contacting <a